A Tandem Narrative Literary Nonfiction

 Story of Survival and Love

 The Painting and The Piano is an improbable story of survival and love.

 The childhoods of Johnny and Adrianne couldn’t have been more different.
-Not only were they born more than one-thousand miles apart, but the cultural and financial contrasts between their respective childhoods are equally as stark.
+Not only were they born more than one thousand miles apart, but the cultural and financial contrasts between their respective childhoods are equally as stark.

-Old-money wealth and privilege defined Johnny’s childhood in Ladue, Missouri, which is to St. Louis what Scarsdale is to New York City or Beverly Hills to Los Angeles.
+Old-money wealth and privilege defined Johnny’s childhood in Ladue, Missouri, to St. Louis what Scarsdale is to New York City or Beverly Hills to Los Angeles.
 From the moment of his birth, Johnny’s world was private clubs, private schools, private jets, high-society etiquette, and a loving nanny named Lizzy.